How We Do It

 Method.
 Then architecture.
 Then output.

-How the firm works in practice, and the protections built into the proprietary platform we run on.
-Most AI vendors promise security through marketing language.
-We guarantee it through architecture.
+How the firm works in practice, and the protections built into the proprietary architecture we run on.
+Most AI-enabled solutions promise security through marketing language.
+We build it into the foundation itself.

 01 / Method